Support of mobile plant on outriggers

 - Short-legging of an outrigger where the plant is not designed for short-legging.

 Soft ground can be disguised by a relatively thin crust on the surface where the ground has dried out, however, under the surface crust the ground is still soft.
-The hard crust can give the false perception that the ground has adequate bearing capacity, but when the load on the outrigger increases, one of the feet can suddenly punch through the crust and little can be done to stop the plant overturning.
-Photograph 1 is an example of an outrigger pad sitting on the ground where a crust has formed without any indication that the ground is soft (i.e the pad has not sunk).
+The hard crust can give the false perception that the ground has adequate bearing capacity, but when the load on the outrigger increases, one of the feet can suddenly punch through the crust causing the plant to overturn.
+Photograph 1 is an example of an outrigger pad sitting on the ground where a crust has formed without any indication that the ground is soft (i.e. the pad has not sunk).
 Photograph 2 shows a view of an outrigger and pad that have punched through the crust deeply into the ground.
 Photographs 1 and 2 apply to the same incident scene.

 The operating instructions from the mobile plant manufacturer should always be followed.
 Manufacturers and/or their agents in Queensland have a duty to supply information on any conditions necessary to ensure the plant is safe, this includes information on the loads imposed on the ground by outriggers and wheels.
 Where the information is no longer readily available, a competent person such as a geotechnical engineer should be engaged to assist in developing appropriate information on ground support for the unit.